makhomed/nginx-geo/README.md

 This tool converts the [MaxMind GeoLite2 Country database](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data/) into files suitable for use with the [nginx geo module](https://nginx.org/en/docs/http/ngx_http_geo_module.html).

-It maps the visitor’s IPv4 or IPv6 address to a two-letter ISO 3166-1 alpha-2 country code.
-Similar to Cloudflare’s [CF-IPCountry header](https://developers.cloudflare.com/fundamentals/reference/http-headers/#cf-ipcountry), nginx-geo uses two special nonstandard country codes:
+It allows to map the visitor’s IPv4 or IPv6 address to a two-letter ISO 3166-1 alpha-2 country code.
+Also in generated configuration files used two [special nonstandard country codes](https://developers.cloudflare.com/fundamentals/reference/http-headers/#cf-ipcountry):

 * XX — Used when no country code is available for the client’s IP address.
 * T1 — Used as a virtual country code for clients on the [Tor network](https://www.torproject.org/).

 ## Installation
 > [!IMPORTANT]